krshrimali/blog/content/posts/pytorch-cpp-xeus-cling-opencv-8.md

 ![](https://raw.githubusercontent.com/krshrimali/blog/main/assets/blogs/Include-Libraries.png)

 After successfully importing libraries, we can define functions, write code and use the utilities Jupyter provides.
-Let's start with playing with Tensors and the code snippets mentioned in the official <a href="https://pytorch.org/cppdocs/">PyTorch C++ Frontend Docs</a>.
+Let's start with playing with Tensors and the code snippets mentioned in the official [PyTorch C++ Frontend Docs](https://pytorch.org/cppdocs).

 Starting with using `ATen` tensor library.
 We'll create two tensors and add them together. `ATen` comes up with functionalities of mathematical operations on the Tensors.